lucifer4073/lucifer4073/README.md

 - Implemented encoder-decoder network for image compression on Fashion-MNIST dataset using Keras.
 - Analyzed learned representations with t-SNE, emphasizing decoder's role in restoring data to original dimensions.

-### Investment Banking Experience Programme at Finlactics (05/2022 - 08/2022)

-- Participated in the Investment Banking Experience program, researching various types of private equity funds.
-- Assisted in analyzing financial data and preparing presentations, offering recommendations for internal and external investments.

 ## Education

 - **B.Tech** at **IIT Gandhinagar** (11/2021 - Present)